rkaushick-neu/micrograd/README.md

 ![Network graph with all values of gradient updated.](./images/nn_all_gradients.svg)

 ### Increasing Value of Output: 'L'
-If we want 'L' to increase, we need to go in the direction of the gradient in all the leaf nodes  (that we usually have control over).
+If we want 'L' to increase, we need to take a small step size in the direction of the gradient in all the leaf nodes  (that we usually have control over).

 ![Value of 'L' when child nodes are nudged by a small step size](./images/nn_nudge_small_step.svg)